top of page

 IMAGE PREVIEWING GALLERY

-• Every client’s online gallery is unique, but most 60-90 minute sessions yield 200+ custom-edited images
+• Approximately two weeks after your session, receive access to your online, private Previewing Gallery link.
+Every client’s gallery is unique, but most 60-90 minute sessions yield 200+ custom-edited images.

-• Spend the next two weeks deciding which images are your favorites!
+• Spend the next four weeks deciding which images are your favorites!

 #6